 You may be wondering what the best Mac is for video editing.
 Apple Macs are particularly suitable for editing video, and almost all video editors wisely invest in the latest Mac hardware.

 Choosing one of the best video editing monitors can be tricky, however, so we have come up with this video editing buyers’ guide to help you in your quest for the perfect monitor.

 Macs are used to make whole action movies, TV shows, commercials, professional online video clips, and much more.
-You know it is legitimate since films such as The Social Network, John Carter, 300 and No Country for Old Men have all been edited on a Mac using Final Cut Pro.
+You know it is legitimate since films such as The Social Network, John Carter, 300 and No Country for Old Men has all been edited on a Mac using Final Cut Pro.